Updated: Apr 28

 kali > ./HelloHackersArise

 The ./ before the file name tells the system that we want to execute this script in the current directory.
-This means that if there is another file in another directory named HelloHackersArise, please ignore it and run HelloHackersArise in my current directory.
+This means don't look in the directories in the PATH variable for this file, but rather look just in my current directory and run HelloHackersArise

 When we then hit enter, our very simple script returns to our monitor.